 There's an infinite number of colors to explore, each just a tiny bit different from the next.
 For artists, designers, and video editors, colors are represented as hex color codes, a hexadecimal number with 16 million possible combinations.

 People aren't great at memorizing six-digit color codes, so a tool that can identify this number from a picture, logo, or video clip is essential.
 One solution for creators is to find a free website designed to recognize hex color codes from an image.
 A better solution is to use an eyedropper tool.
 You can find colors buried in intricate details that are otherwise hard to extract.

 In this tutorial, I'll show you how to get a hex code from an image or video with a free eyedropper tool.
-This tutorial uses an online creator Studio called Kapwing.
+This tutorial uses an online Studio called Kapwing.
 Follow these three steps to grab the color from the upload:

 - Upload a video, photo, or GIF